 Fluffy Frenchies love to play and are full of energy, so make sure they get at least 60 minutes of exercise each day.

 They are unable to handle strenuous activities due to respiratory issues.
-Keep your dog's pace steady and be sure to stop frequently.
+So keep your dog's pace steady, and be sure to stop frequently.

 Training a Fluffy French Bulldog

-Fluffy Frenchies are easy to train as they love their owners and are eager to please.
+Fluffy Frenchies are easy to train as they love their guardians and are eager to please.

-These dogs are not always easy to train and can be stubborn at times.
+These dogs are not always easy to train and can sometimes be stubborn.
 However, positive reinforcement will help them learn to obey.
-It's a good idea to keep tasty treats on hand.
+In addition, it's a good idea to keep tasty treats on hand.

 Diet For Fluffy French Bulldog

-Fluffy Frenchie Bulldog needs 25-35 calories for every pound of body weight each day.
+Fluffy Frenchie Bulldog needs 25-35 calories for every pound of body weight daily.
 You should stick to a balanced diet of chicken, fish, and beef.
 Organic dry kibble is a better option than canned food.

 Fluffy Frenchie Bulldog should be aware that allergens can cause serious health issues.
 They should be able to eat the same foods as their usual diet.
-Introduce any new food slowly to make sure you are aware of any side effects.
+Introduce any new food slowly to ensure you are aware of any side effects.